bobbingwide/oik-weightcountry-shipping/README.md

 After installation activate this shipping method.

-Go to WooCommerce->settings->shipping select  Weight/Country Shipping and tick enable box.
+Go to WooCommerce->Settings->Shipping select  Weight/Country Shipping and tick enable box.

 Rates are set based on "Country Groups".
 Country Groups are groups of countries (or a single country) that share same delivery rates.